 The function f_i used to represent root densities actually defines the fraction of all roots above any given depth.
 At depth z = 0, the value is obviously 0, and at the maximum root depth $z = z_i^{max}$ the value is 1, meaning that all roots are above that depth (the definition of maximum root depth).
-The fraction of roots for plant i above any depth z is f_i^z Fraction of roots for plant i above any depth z z_i^{max} Maximum root depth for plant i β_i Fitting parameter for the root density equation, for plant i
+The fraction of roots for plant i above any depth z is f_i^z = fraction of roots for plant i above any depth z, z_i^{max} = maximum root depth for plant i, and b_i = fitting parameter for the root density equation, for plant i.

-$$f_i^z = 1 - \left(1 - \frac{z}{z_i^{max}}\right)^{\beta_i}.$$ (1)
+$$f_i^{z} = 1 - \left(1 - \frac{z}{z_i^{max}}\right)^{b_i},$$ (1)

-A $\beta = 1$ indicates a uniform cylindrical "can-shape" distribution of roots from the surface to maximum rooting depth.
-Increasing β values result in a narrowing of overall rooting width with depth, with $\beta = 3$ resulting in a "cone-shaped" distribution of roots, and β values greater than 4 indicating increasingly "funnel-shaped" distributions with depth, as might be found in plants producing taproots.
-Neptune's work at the NNSS did not develop β parameters for forbs and trees.
+A value of b = 1 indicates a uniform cylindrical "can-shape" distribution of roots from the surface to maximum rooting depth.
+Increasing b values result in a narrowing of overall rooting width with depth, with b = 3 resulting in a "cone-shaped" distribution of roots, and b values greater than 4 indicating increasingly "funnel-shaped" distributions with depth, as might be found in plants producing taproots.
+Neptune's work at the NNSS did not develop b parameters for forbs and trees.
 However, as shown in Table 8, excavations of halogeton, the dominant forb at the Clive site, show that all root mass is in the top 50 cm of soil.
 Tilley et al. (2008) report that halogeton does form a taproot that can extend to approximately 50 cm below the surface.
-Therefore, the selected β for forbs at Clive was based on the β for "other shrubs" at the NNSS, which though had deeper maximum rooting depths, had similar "shape" of root apportionment with depth.
+Therefore, the selected b for forbs at Clive was based on the b for "other shrubs" at the NNSS, which had deeper maximum rooting depths but similar "shape" of root apportionment with depth.
 As discussed previously, the NNSS biointrusion modeling excluded evaluation of forbs due to their minimal contribution to the biotic transport of buried wastes.
 Additional excavations of halogeton to better define distribution of root mass with depth could be performed in the future if this uncertainty influences modeling results.
-Neptune's work at the NNSS also did not derive β parameters for trees.
-Therefore, the fitting parameter for juniper roots is based upon the β derived for creosote, which also forms a taproot and has a fairly deep maximum rooting depth [315 cm (Neptune, 2005a)] as that used here for juniper [450 cm (Zlatnik, 1999b)].
+Neptune's work at the NNSS also did not derive b parameters for trees.
+Therefore, the fitting parameter for juniper roots is based on the b derived for creosote, which also forms a taproot and has a fairly deep maximum rooting depth [315 cm (Neptune, 2005a)] as that used here for juniper [450 cm (Zlatnik, 1999b)].

-ES Plant Type Value or Distribution Units References Forbs 51 cm For Halogeton from Pavek, 1992 Grasses 150 cm Based on H. comata (Zlatnik, 1999a) and B. tectorum (Zouhar, 2003), the two most abundant grasses at Clive Greasewood 570 cm Robertson, 1983 Other Shrubs 110 cm Based on shadscale from Branson et al, 1976 Trees 450 cm Value for Western Juniper from Zlatnik, 1999b
+ES Plant Type Value or Distribution Units References Forbs 51 cm For Halogeton from Pavek, 1992 Grasses 150 cm Based on H. comata (Zlatnik, 1999a) and B. tectorum (Zouhar, 2003), the two most abundant grasses at Clive Greasewood 570 cm Robertson, 1983 Other Shrubs 110 cm Based on shadscale from Branson et al., 1976 Trees 450 cm Value for Western Juniper from Zlatnik, 1999b